vahtyah/LeetCodeSolutions/Searching/Breadth-First Search/README.md

 ### ![Difficulty: Hard](https://img.shields.io/badge/Hard-f8615c)

+[0407.
+Trapping Rain Water II](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching/Breadth-First%20Search/0407.%20Trapping%20Rain%20Water%20II): Given an `m x n` matrix representing the height of each unit cell in a 2D elevation map, compute the volume of water it is able to trap after raining.

 [1368.
 Minimum Cost to Make at Least One Valid Path in a Grid](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching/Breadth-First%20Search/1368.%20Minimum%20Cost%20to%20Make%20at%20Least%20One%20Valid%20Path%20in%20a%20Grid): Find the minimum cost to make at least one valid path from the top-left corner to the bottom-right corner of a grid.